 We now examine how national aggregate productivity was affected by changes in county market access due to the railroads.
-The regressions estimate that relative increases in county productivity were mostly driven by relative increases in input-use, in counties with positive gaps where the value marginal product of inputs exceeded their marginal cost, but some of this relative increase reflects shifting inputs from other counties that also have positive gaps.
+The regressions estimate that relative increases in county productivity were driven by relative increases in input-use, in counties with positive "gaps" where the value marginal product of inputs exceeded their marginal cost, but some of this relative increase reflects shifting inputs from other counties that also have positive gaps.
 An expanding railroad network may also increase aggregate inputs in the US economy.
-By drawing further on the model's structure, we can consider national aggregate economic impacts from the expansion of the railroad network and national aggregate economic losses under counterfactual transportation networks.
+We use a quantitative spatial model to estimate the national aggregate economic impacts from the expansion of the railroad network and national aggregate economic losses under counterfactual transportation networks.

 We add input distortions to a baseline model of economic geography (Eaton and Kortum, 2002; Donaldson and Hornbeck, 2016).
 Workers maximize utility and, in long-run equilibrium, are indifferent between counties.
 Firms maximize profits.
-Goods markets clear when total production in a county equals total consumption in that county, net of transportation costs.
+Goods markets clear when the total value of production in a county equals total expenditure in that county.
 Each county is impacted by changes in transportation costs across the country, through linked goods markets and factor markets, and the effects on each county are summarized by changes in a county's market access.